Updated September 6, 2021 – Now showing results for 20 different sprays.

 I only chose this because I was ordering the one below and just included it in the order.
 Duncan is a brand of supplies for ceramic artists.
 This high gloss might work well on ceramic, but it was an epic fail on polymer clay.
 It was so gummy that it attracted cat hair and dust while just sitting on a shelf in my studio.
-The surface never really dried, so scratches I made with my fingernail on week one had self-levelled and “healed” by one month.
+The surface never really dried, so scratches I made with my fingernail on week one had self-leveled and “healed” by one month.
 This one has no place in polymer clay.
 Not Recommended.

 Recommended for polymer clay in a post by Karen Schofield, this is the only matte spray that I tested.
 Interestingly, it was a nice matte spray and gave a smooth, even surface.
 It was very matte, but not “dead matte”.
-In other words, light did reflect, but not a lot.
-At first I had great hopes for this sealer because it was not sticky or tacky at any point.
+In other words, the light did reflect, but not a lot.
+At first, I had great hopes for this sealer because it was not sticky or tacky at any point.
 But it very readily scratched off every brand of polymer clay that I tested.
 And after a month, the surface changed slightly.
 While not tacky, the surface feels sort of waxy.
 Like feeling waxed paper.
 It was not cloudy, but do keep in mind that all matte surface treatments will make your polymer clay appear slightly cloudy and will dull the colors a bit.
 I used some spare cardboard to hold the tiles when I sprayed them, and I kept the cardboard with the tiles.
 I can now see that the spray on the cardboard has begun to turn white and chalky.
 So I’m not so sure this spray will be suitable for the long-term.
 Edit: over time this turned more and more waxy.
 It is chalky and unpleasant.
 Not recommended.